Where will we sleep?

 An afternoon snack is available in the midafternoon on the buffet table for anyone who needs it, and most kids will stop by to grab a snack when it’s available.
 We also have a before bed snack (naktipiečiai) after the evening program.
 Usually there’s so much activity over the course of the day, and the meals are big and filling, that this isn’t usually a problem.

 Snack foods are not permitted in the dorms—they attract ants, mice, and other pests.

 There are a range of activity spaces.
 Here are the most popular:

 - Biblioteka (Library) Cozy room with carpeting and old couches and chairs.
 Great piano.
 Wonderful for singing and cozier group activities.
 Has a big fireplace at one end.
 The whole camp can stuff in there, but it’s a bit of a tight squeeze.

 - Virtuvė (Kitchen) Large commercial-style kitchen is used mostly for preparing food, but some cooking classes are offered for older kids to make traditional Lithuanian dishes.
 Island workspace and counters are the best workspaces.
 There is also a giant refrigerator/frezer and a huge professional stove & oven.

 - Valgykla (Dining Hall) The dining hall has 20+ long tables with 8+ chairs each and seats more people than our camp typically holds.
 It is used as a mixed space both for eating meals as well as doing art projects.
 An open area towards the back can be used as an impromptu stage or activity location, especially in rainy weather.
 Has a nice piano, but the room tends to be very loud and echoey.

 - Klasė (Classroom).
-There are two classrooms beside the library that have school-style seats for pupils, blackboards, and if memory serves, a very out-of-tune piano.
+There are two classrooms beside the library that have school-style seats for pupils, and blackboards.
+These are often used for history and culture classes.

 - Outside picnic tables.
 Four large picnic tables outside the kitchen are good for art projects, especially messier things.